-There is one garden, however—at least in the manuscripts—which is almost entirely free from such criticism.
-At the Rookery, the home of Thomas Malthus, near Dorking in Surrey, Gilpin finds “the purest nature I ever met with” in a (recognizably emblematic) landscape garden.
-According to Gilpin, Thomas Malthus (father of the more famous Robert) “has litterally done nothing but assist nature by removeing deformities, and adding variety,” with the result that while “At Stow, at Kew, at Painshill, you see the greatest profusion of expence. you everywhere see the hand of art,” at the Rookery, “in all this endless variety of the beautiful sylvan scenes here exhibited, nothing is introduced, but what nature herself might be supposed to create.”
-What is so striking about Gilpin’s description of the Rookery, however, is that the scenes he singles out for particular praise are almost all given their “character” by an emblematic feature in the landscape, and the “purest nature” in which Gilpin delights is more clearly here than any where else acknowledged as the product of a literate and literary culture.
+There is one garden, however—at least in the manuscripts—that is almost entirely free from such criticism.
+At the Rookery, the home of Thomas Malthus, near Dorking, in Surrey, Gilpin finds “the purest nature I ever met with” in a (recognizably emblematic) landscape garden.
+According to Gilpin, Thomas Malthus (father of the more famous Robert) “has litterally done nothing but assist nature by removeing deformities, and adding variety.”
+In contrast to Stowe, Kew, and Painshill, where “you see the greatest profusion of expence. you everywhere see the hand of art,” at the Rookery, “in all this endless variety of the beautiful sylvan scenes here exhibited, nothing is introduced, but what nature herself might be supposed to create.”
+More striking in Gilpin’s description of the Rookery, however, is that the scenes he singles out for particular praise are almost all given their “character” by an emblematic feature in the landscape.
+The “purest nature” in which Gilpin delights is more clearly here than any where acknowledged to be the product of a literate and literary culture.
 Thus, while Gilpin delights in the lake, but not in the temple of Venus (because it is “in itself no beautiful object, & besides ill-adapted), elsewhere, his attention turns to the temple of Pan (“another very beautiful scene”), the temple of Sylvanus (“still more picturesq than the last”), and the hermitage “another very beautiful scene, & wholly different from any of the others”).
-At each location, it is the opportunity afforded to imagine a mythic scene of ‘nature’ which is most prized, but as his response to these temples suggests, it’s here too that the frailty of any distinction between nature and culture becomes most apparent.
+At each location, it is the opportunity afforded to imagine a mythic scene of ‘nature’ which is most prized; but as his response to these temples suggests, it is here too that the frailty of any distinction between nature and culture becomes most apparent.
 The temple of Pan, Gilpin writes,

 is admirably well adapted to the situation; wh. is just such a retreat, as a shepherd might be supposed to bring choose for his flock at noon, or evening, affording both pasturage, & shelter.
-The building … is wholly artless, & simple.
+The building . . . is wholly artless, & simple.
 It is indeed an imitation of Grecian architecture: but Pan himself, it might be supposed, or some of his rustic worshippers might have seen the form, & imitated it with such materials as they found upon the spot.
 Had it been constructed of hewn stone it had been absurd lost it’s simplicity.

-And at the temple of Sylvanus, which might all too easily be ridiculed as old-fashioned and artificial, he writes that “The place naturally suggests the idea of a wild wood-god, just peeping out to take a distant view of the world, & darting instantly into his thicket, if any thing alarms him.
+Of the temple of Sylvanus, which might all too easily be ridiculed as old-fashioned and artificial, he writes: “The place naturally suggests the idea of a wild wood-god, just peeping out to take a distant view of the world, & darting instantly into his thicket, if any thing alarms him.
 His habitation is properly furnished, with bows & arrows, oaten-pipes, & instruments of husbandry.”